christopherbl/analytics/README.md

 Before using the Read Database operator in RapidMiner, make sure you have installed the JTDS driver from http://jtds.sourceforge.net/ and followed the directions at http://www.linglom.com/2009/03/28/enable-remote-connection-on-sql-server-2008-express/ to set up the SQL Server Browser Service, SQL Server Network Configuration, and instance properties correctly.

-The two SQL Server tables can be created using SQL Server CREATE TABLE with following parameters (first one in each table is primary key):
+The two SQL Server tables can be created using SQL Server CREATE TABLE with following parameters (first one in each table needs primary key CONSTRAINT):

 Tweets